betrusted-io/betrusted-io.github.io/README.md

 ![](assets/images/betrusted-concept-1.jpg)

 Above is a concept rendering of what the alpha hardware might look like.
-Measuring at 5.5mm thick, the enclave houses an oversized battery to complement the high leakage power of the FPGA.
+The enclave is thicker than the production units, as it houses an oversized battery to complement the high leakage power of the FPGA.
 A superset of proposed features are represented in this prototype to facilitate HCI experimentation.

 Read more about the [alpha hardware FPGA](/betrusted-architecture/#developer-fpga-system).

-### Early-Adopter Beta
+### Early-Adopter Beta Hardware

-The second phase translates the FPGA design into a proper ASIC enclave.
-This brings about orders of magnitude in power saving and improved performance, allowing the hardware to be sleeker while supporting a longer battery life.
-This phase aims to harden the codebase, while validating [novel technological concepts](https://github.com/betrusted-io/betrusted-wiki/wiki/ASIC-hardening) built into the ASIC meant to harden against supply chain attacks.
+Betrusted's second phase translates the FPGA design into an ASIC enclave.
+In addition to providing physical tamper resistance, the ASIC will consume much less power while running at higher speeds, enabling the device hardware to be sleeker.
+This phase aims to harden the codebase, while validating [novel technological concepts](https://github.com/betrusted-io/betrusted-wiki/wiki/ASIC-hardening) built into the ASIC meant to harden against supply chain attacks while enhancing transparency despite the extremely closed nature of the silicon foundry business.

 ![](assets/images/betrusted-concept-2.jpg)

-In this concept, betrusted measures in at about 3.5mm thick.
-Achieving such a thin form factor will require developing a novel keyboard element and incorporating features such as inductive charging.
+This concept shoots for a thin-as-practical design so that betrusted can properly fill the role of a phone companion.
+Such a thin form factor will require developing a novel keyboard element and incorporating features such as inductive charging.

 Read more about the [beta hardware custom SoC](/betrusted-architecture/#custom-soc).